Tameno-01/godot-modular-camera-addon/docs/overview.md

 It's technically a spherical shape cast behind the scenes, so it can have a `margin_radius`.

-The ray cast is performed from the target to the cameras after all modifiers are applied.
+The ray cast is performed from the target to the camera after all modifiers are applied.

 ## The reference frame